anzharip/Host-a-Static-Website-with-Hugo-and-NGINX-on-Ubuntu-16.04/README.md

     sudo ufw enable

 ## Install Hugo
+Use apt to install hugo from Ubuntu repository:

     sudo apt-get install hugo

+Check hugo version to verify installation:

     hugo version

 ## Create a New Site

+Create a new Hugo site in a folder named quickstart.

     hugo new site quickstart

-The above will create a new Hugo site in a folder named quickstart.

 ## Add a Theme
 See themes.gohugo.io for a list of themes to consider.
 This quickstart uses the beautiful Ananke theme.